SANGSEOSEO/philosophy_datascience/02.Python programming/practical-python/Notes/02_데이터로 작업하기/01_Datatypes.md

 >>>
 ```

-Whenever you reassing an existing variable name like this, the old value is discarded.
+Whenever you reassign an existing variable name like this, the old value is discarded.
 Although the above assignment might look like you are modifying the tuple, you are actually creating a new tuple and throwing the old one away.

 Tuples are often used to pack and unpack values into variables.
 Try the followng.